-- Place the inner rail extensions (B) over the preattached inner rails (A) which are attached to the side of the chassis.
-Align the hooks of the inner rail with the rail extension holes.
-Make sure the extension faces outward just like the inner rail. - 2.
+- Place the inner rack extensions on the side of the chassis aligning the hooks of the chassis with the rail extension holes.
+Make sure the extension faces "outward" just like the preattached inner rail. - 2.
 Slide the extension toward the front of the chassis. - 3.
-Secure the chassis with screws as illustrated. - 4.
+Secure the chassis with two screws as illustrated. - 4.
 Repeat steps 1-3 for the other inner rail extension.

-Figure 2-2.
-Installing the Inner Rail Extensions
+Figure 2-2: Installing the Inner Rail Extensions

-Installing the Outer Rails
+Outer Rack Rails